-Another application Cao's group considered is memristors-electronic components capable of both storing and operating on data to enhance the implementation of AI technology greatly.
+Another application Cao's group considered is memristors - electronic components capable of both storing and operating on data to greatly enhance the implementation of Al technology.
 These devices store and represent data by modulating a conductive filament formed by electrochemical reactions between a pair of electrodes with the insulator sandwiched in between.

-The researchers found that adopting ultrathin coal-derived carbon layers as the insulator allows the fast formation of such filament with low energy consumption to enable high device operating speed with low power.
+The researchers found that the adoption of ultrathin coal-derived carbon layers as the insulator allows the fast formation of such filament with low energy consumption to enable high device operating speed with low power.
 Moreover, atomic size rings in these coal-derived carbon layers confine the filament to enhance the reproducible device operations for enhanced data storage fidelity and reliability.